Last updated: May 2026

 Most brands obsess over duty rates.
 They spend months reviewing HS codes, chasing preferential tariffs, and looking for classification changes that might save a few points.
 Meanwhile, they ignore a far bigger driver of cost and growth.

-In cross-border ecommerce, timing often matters more than rate.
+In cross-border Ecommerce, timing often matters more than rate.
 Yet almost no one talks about it.

 Duty rates are the percentages governments charge on imported goods.
 They are based on Harmonized System codes, country of origin, material composition, and trade agreements.
+Getting classification right matters: misclassified SKUs can mean overpaying duty on every unit imported.
+See Customs valuation after de minimis for how brands are tightening this up post-2025.

 For most DTC brands, optimizing duty rates alone does not materially change the business.